robojeb/CS70StyleCheck/README.md

-CS70StyleCheck
+OpenStyleCheck
 ==============

-A repository containing the style-checking programs for the HMC CS70 course.
+A library for building extensible style checking scripts in various languages.